Júlia Bartel

-Júlia Bartel Holgado (/es/; born 18 May 2004) is a Spanish footballer who plays as a midfielder for Liga F club Atlético Madrid, on loan from Women's Super League club Chelsea, and represents Spain national under-23 team.
+Júlia Bartel Holgado (/es/; born 18 May 2004) is a Spanish footballer who plays as a midfielder for Serie A club Juventus and represents Spain national under-23 team.

 Club career

 Bartel played for amateur clubs such as UE Castellbisbal and Sant Cugat FC as a junior before joining Espanyol's youth team.
 In 2019 she chose to sign with Barcelona when she was 15 years old.

 After two years playing for youth and reserve teams of the club, she made her debut for the first team on 27 June 2021 against Eibar (replacing Vicky Losada who was playing her final game for the club); at 17 years and one month old, Bartel became the fourth-youngest player to have ever played for the main team.
 On 16 April 2022, in her third game and first start, Bartel made an assist against Valencia for a goal scored by Aitana Bonmatí.

 She played exclusively for the B-team in the 2022–23 season, something which continued in the first half of 2023–24, though she made her UEFA Women's Champions League debut on 13 December 2023 as Barcelona defeated FC Rosengård 6–0 in Sweden.

 On 27 June 2024, Bartel announced she was leaving Barcelona; it had previously been reported that Women's Super League champions Chelsea would be signing her.
 On 3 July, Bartel signed a three-year contract with Chelsea, with the option to extend for an additional year.
 For the second half of the 2024–25 season, Bartel was loaned to Liverpool on 9 January 2025.
 She was then loaned to Atlético Madrid for the 2025–26 season on 26 August 2025.

+On 11 July 2026, it was announced that Bartel had signed a three-year contract with Serie A club Juventus until 30 June 2029 and would wear the number 14 shirt.